 Dry cement powder

-Tips from a vintage homemaking book:
+Advice from a vintage homemaking book:

 Position traps close to floor boards in areas where mice or feces have been spotted.
 If children or pets are in the home, choose locations where they won’t have access to the poison.
-Keep setting a fresh batch out each night for at least a week to ensure they all have been snagged.
+Keep laying a fresh batch out each night for at least a week to ensure they all have been snagged.

 For bait, use other foods in addition to cheese.
 They really prefer fresh bread, cake or doughnuts.
 They are also fond of peanut butter, chocolate, freshly fried bacon, sardines, nuts, bananas or apple parings.
 Another option said to be excellent is a mixture of peanut butter, rolled oats and chopped-up raisins, seasoned with a dash of aniseed oil.